janagyjr/tcgplaysminecraft/ChangeLog/proposed.md

 - ChickenChunks: Updated player chunk limiting to 12,500 and op to 50,000; set OP interact to true (though only useful on smp worlds)
 - Chisel: Set the autochisel to require power; enabled the option to chisel back to original leaves if you make an oopsie; lowered limestone gen amount to 15, marble to 18
 - Cooking for Blockheads: Increased milk per tick to 0.75; enabled large counters
-- HarvestCraft: disabled wheat as an edible item; disabled top tier foods
+- HarvestCraft: disabled wheat as an edible item; disabled top tier foods; Gardens now have a gardenSpreadRate=15, gardendropAmount=5, and gardenspreadMax=4
 - Storage Drawers: increased base storage of all drawers by a factor of 2 (e.g. 32*2=64); increased controller range to 24; doubled upgrade multipliers
 - Tinkers Construct: Made slimeIslandRate 800; made magmaIslandRate 200
 - Waystones: Disabled particles; disabled the breaking of generated waystones; set it so only owners can rename waystones
 - FTB Utilities: Enabled starting items; changed motd; enabled motd
 - FTBLib: disabled automatic team creation
-- Started creating custom recipes
+- CraftTweaker: Started creating custom recipes
+- Forge: Disabled version check;

 ### Scripts
 - Changed philosophers_stone to require Biome's O'Plenty and vanilla Minecraft blocks; removed default recipes